pascalwhoop/pascalbrokmeier.de_v3/content/about.md

 that requires numerous systems to talk to each other and work together and I tend to find my way around and get it to work.
 Recognising the right people to talk to and working to keep my team productive is a key component of this.
-I am a certified _Professional Data Engineer_ and _Cloud Architect_ for the
+I am a certified *Professional Data Engineer and Cloud Architect for the Google Cloud Platform*.
-Google Cloud Platform.
 I also have a bit of a passion for IT privacy and security.
 Currently, I mostly work with Kubernetes, AWS, terraform and BigData tech like Spark and Kafka.
 According to some colleagues I'm also pretty fun to watch interacting with my shell.
 Happy to share some tricks and learn some new ones